 EFT stands for Emotional Freedom Technique.
 Many people also refer to it as tapping.
 EFT is a system of tapping on specific meridians, or acupuncture points, to relieve issues such as stress.
 EFT was developed by Gary Craig but it was actually born out of another system called TFT or Thought Field Therapy, developed by Dr. Roger Callahan.

 Both systems are marvelous systems in the field of Energy Psychology, and can produce wonderful results without hypnosis or NLP (or can they?)

-The theory is that when you have an emotional trigger, a bad negative emotion, stress, or pain, or whatever issue youa re dealing with, the energy is not flowing properly.
-(Not too unlike what some eastern philosophies tell us.)
+The theory is that when you have an emotional trigger, a bad negative emotion, stress, or pain, or whatever issue you are dealing with, the energy is not flowing properly.
+(Not too unlike what many eastern philosophies tell us.)
 When you tap at the meridian points, you loosen up or free the energy so it can flow.

-The strange eye movements (a little reminiscent of EMDR - a popular eye movement therapy), the humming and the counting are all accessing different parts of your brain.
-This aid in 'skewing' the pattern of your issue.
+There is an extension to the standard tapping called the 9 Gamut.
+This consist of strange eye movements (a little reminiscent of EMDR - a popular eye movement therapy), the humming and counting.
+All are accessing different parts of your brain.
+This helps in 'scratching the record' or 'skewing' the pattern of your issue.
 What essentially happens during the entire process is that you 'break' the neuro pathways that the issue/problem/emotion was using and it goes away.

 Simple?
 Kind of.
 Often, like in hypnosis and NLP, you are working with a symptom of a larger issue.
 The symptom can be relieved but the larger issue remains and can come back as other symptoms.
 EFT, however can still be used by discovering the larger issue or related issues and tap on those as well.